Vice-Chancellor and President's Awards for Excellence - Operational Policy | UniSC | University of the Sunshine Coast, Queensland, Australia

 (c) influence within the community through professional commentary on issues of general public interest and the creation of opportunities for discussion of intellectual, social, economic and cultural issues of importance to the wellbeing of the community.

-(2) The Award for Excellence in Sustainability and Accessibility recognises and rewards excellence in engagement that contributes to sustainable business models.
-Examples may include:
+5.3.4.2 The Award for Excellence in Sustainability and Accessibility recognises and rewards contributions to socially responsible practices through engagement with staff, students, industry or community.
+Examples can include:

-(a) generating aspirations and growth opportunities that provide sustained social, financial or environmental performance and/or security;
+(a) creating opportunities that provide positive impacts on social, financial or environmental outcomes;

-(b) aligning innovation opportunities with the University’s teaching and research activities;
+(b) aligning sustainability or accessibility initiatives with the University’s teaching or research activities;

-(c) developing future-focused physical and digital infrastructure to enable enhanced accessibility and engagement with our communities.
+(c) developing future-focused physical or digital infrastructure, strategies or practices to enable enhanced accessibility and engagement with our students, industry partners or communities.

 5.3.5 Service Awards

-(1) The Service Awards recognise and reward excellence in service and corporate citizenship that enable transformational change and impact positively on success for students and/or staff.
+5.3.5.1 The Service Awards recognise and reward excellence in service and corporate citizenship that enable transformational change and impact positively on success for students or staff.

-(2) The Award for Excellence in Leadership and Transformational Change recognises and rewards outstanding contributions that have demonstrated exemplary leadership in supporting a positive, respectful, safe and performance-based culture.
-Examples may include:
+5.3.5.2 The Award for Excellence in Leadership and Transformational Change recognises and rewards outstanding contributions that have demonstrated exemplary leadership in supporting a positive, respectful, safe and performance-based culture.
+Examples can include:

 (a) nurturing high quality, inclusive relationships with peers, alumni, suppliers, communities and government bodies;